 - Seek medical care.
 If you are injured in any way, or if you think you may be, seeking medical care should be your first priority.
 Remember that sometimes the adrenaline rush of an accident can mask serious injuries, so check yourself thoroughly.
 You should also keep an eye out in the coming days and weeks for any discomfort that sets in, such as whiplash.

 - Call the police.
 It’s important to call the police after an accident, even (and especially) if the other party involved tries to convince you not to.
 Someone who causes an accident in a work vehicle may be scared of potential repercussions and may encourage you to settle the matter without calling law enforcement, but this is not a good idea.
 Calling the police to the scene ensures there will be an official record of what happened.
 This will be a crucial piece of evidence for you and your lawyer as you go about pursuing a settlement.

 - Document the scene.
 Every piece of evidence you gather at the scene can be helpful as you make your case later on.
 This includes the position of the vehicles, the damage to the vehicles, any visible injuries, and more.
 Even if you see that the police are documenting the scene themselves, you should take your own photos and notes as well.

-- Call your Munley Law attorney.
-It’s important to get your attorney involved as soon as possible.
+- Call our attorneys at Munley Law Personal Injury Attorneys.
+It’s important to get a delivery truck accident lawyer involved as soon as possible.
 Even in a no-fault state like Pennsylvania, you may need to file a personal injury suit against the other party if your injuries are severe.
 Especially in a case like this, time is of the essence.
-Reach out to a Munley Law attorney as soon as possible to make sure you’re getting fairly compensated, whether through insurance or a personal injury suit if needed.
+Reach out to Munley Law Personal Injury Attorneys as soon as possible to make sure you’re getting fairly compensated, whether through insurance or a personal injury suit if needed.